sis-cmdb/sis-api/docs/entities.md

 }
 ```

-## Entity Owner Field
+## Entity Ownership

-The `owner` field of an entity must be a subset of the `owner` field of the schema it belongs to.
+The `_sis.owner` field of an entity must be a subset of the `_sis.owner` field of the schema it belongs to.
 If not specified, the intersection of the users's role groups and the schema owners is used.
 See the SIS [Role Based Access Control](./docs/rbac.md) document for more information.

+Additionally, the `_sis.any_owner_can_modify` boolean field allows any user who belongs to at least one group of the `_sis.owner` field of the entity to manage it.

 ## Retrieving Entities of a particular schema